Rowland Hall Fire Life Safety Improvement Phase 1

 The Rowland Hall Fire Life Safety Improvement project was initiated to enhance the safety of building occupants through the installation of fire sprinklers throughout the building.

 Floor-by-floor installation of fire sprinkler systems throughout Rowland Hall began in October of 2018, and is scheduled to be completed in July of 2019.
 As of January 25, 2019 all work will be completed during non-peak building hours.
+Some of the construction will involve asbestos abatement.
 It is important to reiterate that with any asbestos abatement work, safety is paramount.
 All regulations to ensure air quality is maintained are followed, specifically:

 - Asbestos is removed by State of California certified asbestos removal contractors